 But how has the technology evolved over its lifetime and what's coming next?
 We spoke to WordPress hosting experts WP Engine (opens in new tab) and their EMEA MD Fabio Torlini to find out more.

-- Check out our list of the best website hosting services of 2018
+- Check out our list of the best website hosting services today

 What makes WP attractive to companies and individuals who adopted it?

 Organisations adopt WordPress because of it’s low cost of ownership (free & open source), scale on the web and effects that it has on hiring and marketing technology integrations (currently 30 percent of all websites), and it’s extensibility and flexibility to create rich experiences with a faster time to market.